-Liberty Shield uses SSL-secured 256-bit encryption for data protection but lacks other standard security essentials.
+I found Liberty Shield’s security practices to be robust but imperfect.
+I was impressed by the use of SSL-secured 256-bit encryption for data protection, but it lacks other standard security essentials that are needed to fully protect your information.
 Its military-grade encryption ensures that your data is securely transmitted.
 However, Liberty Shield does not employ perfect forward secrecy―a process that changes the encryption keys after every session.
 This means that if a browsing session gets hacked, there is a possibility for the hacker to get access to subsequent sessions.

 Liberty Shield VPN doesn’t let you switch between tunneling protocols.
 While it advertises 3 different protocols, I could only use OpenVPN over UDP and TCP during my tests.
 After contacting customer support, I learned that the other 2 encryptions listed (PPTP and L2TP) were only available to customers who purchased Liberty Shield’s router and VPN service as a package.

 All of Liberty Shield’s apps lacked a kill-switch feature, which prevents data from leaking if you were to get disconnected suddenly due to power failures or issues with the VPN.
 I ran a DNS leak test while connected to the VPN to see if my real IP address was exposed, and I’m happy to report that only the VPN’s IP addresses were visible.